Potty Training

 Morning and after naps

-The bladder fills during sleep, making post-wake trips highly productive.
-Mayo Clinic specifically recommends "first thing in the morning and right after naps" as core scheduled times.
+The bladder fills during sleep.
+Mayo Clinic recommends "first thing in the morning" as a core time.

 After Meals